Muhammad-Huzaifa-UIT/Fibonacci-Heap/README.md

   for e.g F and then after finding out the union make that F go for extract min and other things.
 # CONCLUSION:
 Everything in this code (Fibonacci Heap) has been done following the instructions from book "Introduction To Algorithms" and Time Complexities has been properly maintained according to Fibonacci's conditions.
+One more thing that there is a delete function which will not work because we came to know from different sources that we should not include delete in Fibonacci Heap.